-These findings reveal that there is a need for more high quality research on various aspects of collaboration and users’ experiences of the EPS.
+These findings reveal that there is a need for more high-quality research on various aspects of collaboration and users’ experiences of the EPS.
 We would like to point out four here.
 First, there is a need for research on actual practices and not only on reported practices.
 Depending on the research questions, the methodological approaches could be qualitative case studies, longitudinal studies or innovation studies.
-Second, when research findings show that schools with special education teams (SET) have more EPS collaboration compared to schools that do not organize themselves into such teams, future research should explore different ways of organizing collaboration between the EPS and schools and between the EPS and other collaboration partners.
+Second, when research findings show that schools with special education teams (SET) have more EPS collaboration compared to schools that do not organise themselves into such teams, future research should explore different ways of organising collaboration between the EPS and schools and between the EPS and other collaboration partners.
 Depending on the research questions, the methodological approaches could be qualitative case studies and innovation studies.
 Third, the reviewed research reveals an acquired knowledge concerning various aspects of collaboration and users’ experiences of EPS.
 The studies include the perspectives of teachers, school administrators, parents, EPS employees and children.
 However, only one study focuses on children as research informants.
 There is a need for further studies aimed at highlighting the experiences of the children and youths who are referred to the service.
 Depending on the research questions, the methodological approaches could be quantitative in terms of questionnaires and self-reported data, and qualitative in terms of qualitative interviewing.
-Finally, when research findings show that different EPS user groups have differing needs and varying expectations for the same service, future research should address how the EPS best can custom-design the collaboration as a working methodology to meet these differing needs and varying expectations.
+Finally, when research findings show that different EPS user groups have differing needs and varying expectations for the same service, future research should address how the EPS can best tailor the collaboration as a working methodology to meet these differing needs and varying expectations.

 Concluding remarks

-The purpose of the systematic review of research on the Norwegian educational psychological service, 2000-2015 has been to map out the investigated areas, identify where little or no research has been done and make suggestions for further research.
-The selection criterion used to identify studies was doctoral thesis and blind peer-reviewed articles.
+The purpose of the systematic review of research on the Norwegian educational psychological service, 2000–2015 has been to map out the investigated areas, identify where little or no research has been done and make suggestions for further research.
+The selection criterion used to identify studies were doctoral theses and blind peer-reviewed articles.
 The review revealed that five doctoral theses and 19 peer-reviewed articles (six stemming from two of the doctoral theses) were relevant.
 The analysis of the publications resulted in three categories.
 The first is research on work behaviour and professional identity, comprising eight publications.
 The second is research on specific problem areas and expert assessments, comprising six publications, and the third is research on collaboration and users’ experiences, comprising eight publications.
-The review contributes to highlighting a knowledge base of high quality research on the Norwegian EPS in the timespan stretching from 2000 to 2015.
+The review contributes to highlighting a knowledge base of high-quality research on the Norwegian EPS in the timespan stretching from 2000 to 2015.
 At the same time, the knowledge base also reveals a wide range of areas that have still not been investigated.
 As seen above, we have made several suggestions for further research, and in addition to this we would like to add three final suggestions.